Bronya-Rand/DDLCModTemplate2.0/README.md

-# Welcome to the Modification Club!
+# Welcome to the New Modification Club!

-The Re-Vamped DDLC Mod Template is a remastered version of the DDLC Mod Template from the Monika After Story Team for Doki Doki Literature Club that adhere to the [Team Salvato IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods.
+The Remastered DDLC Mod Template is a remastered version of the DDLC Mod Template by GanstaKingofSA for Doki Doki Literature Club that adhere to the [Team Salvato IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods.

 ### Getting Started
 Follow these steps to set up the template.

-1. Download and install the [Ren'Py SDK version 6.99.12](https://www.renpy.org/release/6.99.12). *(NOTE: The current version of DDLC is not compatible with .rpyc files generated with other versions of the Renpy SDK)*
+1. Download and install the [Ren'Py SDK version 6.99.12](https://www.renpy.org/release/6.99.12). *(NOTE: The current version of DDLC is not compatible with .rpyc files generated with other versions of the Ren'Py SDK)*
 2. Go to releases to download the [latest stable build](https://github.com/GanstaKingofSA/DDLCModTemplate2.0/releases).
 3. Place the files in the Ren'Py working directory (chosen during installation).
 4. Download the DDLC files, available for free at http://ddlc.moe or Steam ('Steam/steamapps/common/Doki Doki Literature Club') & drop the `audio.rpa`, `images.rpa`, and `fonts.rpa` files from it into the /game directory.
 (Do **not** include the `scripts.rpa` file, as this will create conflicts.)